People are usually in one of two minds about writing a birth plan, or as some prefer to call it, their ‘birth

-6 Important Tips When Writing Your Own Plan
+6 Important Tips When Writing Your Own Birth Plan

 #1: Don’t Forget The Three S’s!

 Keep it short, sharp and shiny!
 Not many midwives or doctors have the time or care to read through a ten page document, so keep it one to two pages long at most, with your preferences in point form.

 #2: Keep It Relevant

-Sometimes I see birth intentions written out which contain a great deal of things that the hospital doesn’t really deal with or need to know in a plan, which can create the bulk in your birth preferences.
+Sometimes I see birth plans written out which contain a great deal of things that the hospital doesn’t really deal with or need to know in a plan, which can create the bulk in your birth preferences.
 There are things you can leave out which you can rely on your support person for, for example all your preferences for pre-labour or early labour when you will be at home, or environmental preferences, like music and massage.
 Your support people can organise these as long as they are aware that’s what you’d like them to do.

 #3: Emphasise Your Needs For Respect, Privacy And For All Procedures To Be Explained In Detail